Young Country brings together nineteenth-century photography and contemporary poetry to offer a new and often surprising view of New Zealand’s past.

 * includes an audiovisual presentation of poems and photographs.

 The exhibition was developed with support from Mahara Gallery, Waikanae, and was exhibited there 1 November-14 December 2014.
-It is currently being toured by Exhibition Services, being shown 2015-2017 at Millennium Gallery (Blenheim), MTG Hawke’s Bay (Napier), Tairawhiti Museum, Waikato Museum, Taupō Museum, Forrester Gallery (Oamaru) and Whangarei Art Museum.
+Toured by Exhibition Services in 2015-2017, it was exhibited at Millennium Gallery (Blenheim), MTG Hawke’s Bay (Napier), Tairawhiti Museum, Waikato Museum, Taupō Museum, Forrester Gallery (Oamaru), Whangarei Art Museum and Ashburton Art Gallery.

 Young Country and co-mediality